 There’s a definite bias towards children at the Glasgow Science Centre but that’s not to say mums and dads won’t enjoy it as well, and the organisers have managed to strike a nice balance between catering to junior members of the family as well as offering enough things to do to keep adults happy at the same time.

-There are three main sections to discover as you make your way around the GSC – the Science Mall, the Glasgow Tower and the IMAX cinema, and there’s enough going on that you’ll be kept busy for most of the day which makes the 12-month unlimited entry tickets really good value in my opinion.
+There are three main sections to discover as you make your way around the GSC – the Science Mall, the Glasgow Tower and the IMAX cinema, and there’s enough going on that you’ll be kept busy for most of the day which makes the 12-month unlimited entry tickets very good value for money.

 In total there are over 250 educational and entertainment exhibits across three floors and it’s a bit of a Doctor Who Tardis in there because it somehow seems much bigger on the inside than it looks on the outside, although that’s probably due to the amazing architectural style of the place – just take a look at the photos on this page to get an idea what I’m talking about.